mdonnalley/e-bikes/CODEY.md

 ### Merge and deploy

-**Recommended Next Step:** "Should I re-check Scale Center to verify the fix?"

 **Instructions:**

 - Use the `sf_deploy_metadata` tool to merge the PR and deploy to production.
 - NEVER use any other merge/deploy tool.

 ### Re-check Scale Center to verify improvement

-**Recommended Next Step:** "Now that we've resolved the performance issue, would you like me to write an RCA?"

 **Instructions:**